EFFECTIVE LASER SERVICE FOR TOENAIL FUNGUS (Onychomycosis)!

 If you have a Health Savings Account (HSA), Medical Individual Retirement Account (Medical IRA) or other Flexible Medical Spending Accounts (Medical FSA), you can pay for the laser fungus treatment with these funds.
 Otherwise, payment can be made with cash, credit or debit card.

-We are offering this new laser treatment at introductory prices:
+We are offering this effective laser treatment at very competitive pricing:

 Below are some before and after photos: